xiaohanl95/xiaohanl9.github.io/index.md

 # About me

+I am currently a <a href="https://cimes.princeton.edu/">CIMES Postdoctoral Research Associate</a> in the Atmospheric and Oceanic Sciences Program at Princeton University.
+I have a broad interest in <a href="https://en.wikipedia.org/wiki/Environmental_chemistry">environmental chemistry</a>, <a href="https://en.wikipedia.org/wiki/Geochemistry">geochemistry</a>, and <a href="https://en.wikipedia.org/wiki/Physical_chemistry">physical chemistry</a>.
+Specifically, I focus on interfacial phenomena.
+I am profoundly interested in understanding how these foundational sciences affect the environment, energy, and our climate.
+Currently, my research aims to <strong>bridge the gap between the nanoscale foundation of aerosol microphysics and its representation in GFDL climate models</strong>.

 I'm a PhD student in Princeton University's [Atmospheric and Oceanic Sciences (AOS) Program](https://aos.princeton.edu/), where I study and perform research in the realm of geophysical fluid dynamics